Minuscule 260: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, with the τιτλοι (titles of chapters) at the top of the pages.
-There is also a division according to the smaller Ammonian Sections (in Μark 241 Sections – the last in 16:20), with references to the Eusebian Canons (written below Ammonian Section numbers).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections (241 in Mark, the last in 16:20), with references to the Eusebian Canons written below Ammonian Section numbers.

-It contains Prolegomena, tables of the κεφαλαια (tables of contents) before each Gospel, and pictures.

-According to Scrivener the manuscript is correctly written.
+It contains Prolegomena, tables of contextns (also known as κεφαλαια / kephalaia) before each Gospel, and pictures.
+According to biblical scholar Frederick H. A. Scrivener, the manuscript is correctly written.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Hermann von Soden classified it to the textual family K^{x}.
-Aland placed it in Category V.

-According to the Claremont Profile Method it represents textual family Kx in Luke 1 and Luke 20.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Textual critic Hermann von Soden classified it to the textual family K. According to the Claremont Profile Method (a specific analysis of textual data), it represents textual family Kx in Luke 1 and Luke 20.

+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

 History

-The manuscript once belonged to "domini du Fresne" (as codex 309.
-The manuscripts 260-469 were added to the list of New Testament manuscripts by Scholz (1794-1852).
-It was examined and described by Scholz and Paulin Martin.
-C. R. Gregory saw the manuscript in 1884.
+The earliest history of the manuscript is unknown.
+It once belonged to "domini du Fresne" as codex 309.
+The manuscripts 260-469 were added to the list of New Testament manuscripts by biblical scholar Johann M. A. Scholz (1794-1852).
+It was examined and described by Scholz and scholar Paulin Martin.
+Biblical scholar Caspar René Gregory saw the manuscript in 1884.

-The manuscript is currently housed at the Bibliothèque nationale de France (Gr.
-51) at Paris.
+It is currently dated by the INTF to the 13th century.
+The manuscript is presently housed at the National Library of France (shelf number Gr.
+51) in Paris.